App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-With four years of medical school costing an average of $250,000 or more, nearly three in four medical students have to take out student loans to cover the cost.
-According to the Association of American Medical Colleges, the median debt among medical-school students who borrow is a whopping $200,000.Refinancing medical school loans is one strategy for taking control of your debt.
+With four years of medical school costing an average of $238,420, nearly three in four medical students have to take out student loans to cover the cost.
+According to the Association of American Medical Colleges, the median debt among medical school graduates who borrow is a whopping $200,000.Refinancing medical school loans is one strategy for taking control of your debt.
 Through refinancing, you may be able to lower your interest rate, which could result in significant savings over the years.
 You don’t have to wait until you’re a full-fledged doctor or other healthcare professional, either.
 Some graduates choose to refinance their student loans in residency to take advantage of better rates.
-Let’s take a closer look at medical school loan refinance, including when it makes sense to refinance–and when it doesn’t.
+Let’s take a closer look at medical school loan refinance, including when you can refinance your medical school debt and the steps to take to refinance your medical school loans.

 What Is Student Loan Refinancing?